cem-varol/AWS/CI-CD/README.md

  - Install CodeDeploy agent to EC2 instance.
       - Login to EC2 instance
       - Go documentation for CodeDeploy agent installation in AWS website.
 Apply all steps
  - Give permission to EC2 instance for to talk CodeDeploy.
-Create a serivce role and attach the policy
+Create a service role and attach the policy
       - Go to IAM.
 Click Roles
       - Click create a new role
       - Select CodeDeploy from service list for permission. click next
       - Give the role name and then click "Create Role"
+ - Assign this role to EC2 instance.Go to EC2 instance.
+"Select actions" Choose "Security" and "Modify IAM Role"